Art History & Visual Culture

 Students enrolled in the certificate program will be required to complete 21 credit hours of graduate level art history coursework.
 Of these, 3 credit hours will consist of AD 537, Teaching Practicum.
 Of the 21 art history credit hours required by the certificate program, 9 can count towards requirements of another graduate degree (such as the MFA).
 A Qualifying Exam is required upon completion of the program.

 Applications for admission to the Graduate Certificate in Art History are accepted at any time for admission in the following semester.
-To apply, fill out the short application form below and along with a 250-500 words statement discussing your background and explaining why you would like to pursue a Certificate in Art History, as well as transcript(s) of all undergraduate and graduate work.
+To apply: fill out the short application (link below), submit a 250-500 word statement discussing your background and interest in pursuing a Certificate in Art History, and transcript(s) of all undergraduate and graduate work.
 Submit your complete application to the School of Art and Design's Graduate Office, Allyn 103, Mailcode 4301, SIU, Carbondale, IL 62901.

 Questions?
 Please contact Dr. Mont Allen, Art History Graduate Coordinator, at firstname.lastname@example.org or 618-453-5403.